The Bankrate promise

 Common types of hurricane damage

-Due to the extensive damage that flooding can cause, flooding events like the ones caused by hurricanes have an average price tag of about $4.7 billion per event, according to NOAA.
-In general, severe storms have an average cost of $2.3 billion per event and the most frequent type of disaster to occur.
+Serious flooding events like the ones caused by hurricanes have an average price tag of about $4.7 billion per event, according to NOAA.
+Severe storms have an average cost of $2.3 billion per event and are the most frequent type of disaster to occur.

 How to prepare your home for hurricane season

 It’s important to take the time to look over your homeowners insurance policy prior to hurricane season.
 That way you’ll understand what your policy covers and what it does not before you need to file a claim.
 Many policies include exclusions, and it’s not uncommon to need endorsements or separate policies for certain types of coverage.
-A good practice is to call your agent or insurance company to review your policy prior to hurricane season.
-That way, you’ll know if you need additional coverage and will have time to request quotes to obtain the coverage you need.
+For example, standard home insurance policies do not cover flooding.
+Insurance companies can impose moratoriums on adding coverage before a hurricane, so reviewing your policy may help ensure you have sufficient coverage in place before a storm is on the horizon.

-Roof damage is common during hurricanes, but you can take steps beforehand to try and minimize any damage.
-Prior to hurricane season, do an inspection of your roof to look for missing or damaged shingles and to make sure your roof is in good condition.
+Roof damage is common during hurricanes, but you can take steps beforehand to try and minimize impact to your roof.
+Prior to hurricane season, do an inspection of your roof to look for missing or damaged shingles.
 If you haven’t already, it may be helpful to check your roof’s pitch to make sure it’s steep enough to direct water away from your home.

 It’s not uncommon to lose power due to hurricanes, so it can also be useful to have a working generator on hand to help power your refrigerator and other appliances.
 Generators should be in an open space away from your home, ideally in a garage or shed.

-7. If you have an above-ground swimming pool, drain and store it.
+6. If you have an above-ground swimming pool, drain and store it

 Hurricanes can cause heavy rains and flooding, and these could easily flood your pool and cause the water to overflow.
 Plus, an above-ground pool can become a hazard to your home when there are hurricane winds and flooding.